brittanyBN/Books/README.md

 # Get book by subject
-This application has one endpoint ("/subjects") that fetches books from the Open Library Subjects API.
+This application has one endpoint ("/subjects/{subjectName") that fetches books from the Open Library Subjects API.
+Replace "subjectName" with the desired book subject.

 # Build
 ./gradlew build